Euklidian-Space/Monty_hall/README.md

 Welcome to our monty hall project.
 In order to use this for your own experiments require both Monty.rb in your script.
-Create a monty object like so

-mont = Monty.new(args)

-where args is a hash with the following keys,

-:switch <----boolean

-:num_of_doors <----integer

-:num_of_reveals <----integer
+We have made Monty an abstract class with Stay and Switch classes inheriting from it.

-If you want a classical Monty Hall set up merely instantiate a Monty object without passing any argument at all (i.e,  mont = Monty.new)
+If you want to simulate a switch you must instantiate a switch object like so

+variable = Switch.new(args)

+where args is a hash with keys :num_of_doors num_of_reveals representing the number of doors the game starts with and the number of doors the game host opens respectively.
+If you want the classic Monty hall set up merely omit the args hash.

-to run one simulation a user must call .run_sim on your monty object.
-To see how many wins there were call .switch_win or .stay_win
+To run one simulation merely call run_sim on your Switch object.

-***NOTE***
-Depending on the boolean value of switch only one of @switch_win or @stay_win will be updated.
-We made this decision to keep them separate for the purpose of controlled experiments.
+To simulate a stay, instantiate a Stay object and repeat the process for the Switch.